bellflight/AVR-Python-Libraries/README.md

 Build the auto-generated code with `poetry run python build.py`.
 From here, you can now produce a package with `poetry build`.

-To add new message definitions, add entries to the `bell/avr/mqtt/asyncapi.json` file.
+To add new message definitions, add entries to the `bell/avr/mqtt/asyncapi.yml` file.
-The 3 parts of a new message are as follows:

-1. "topic": This is the full topic path for the message.
-This must be all lower case and start with "avr/".
-2. "payload": These are the keys of the payload for the message.
-   This is a list of key entries (see below).
-3. "docs": This is an optional list of Markdown strings that explains what this message does.
-Each list item is a new line.

-The key entries for a message have the following elements:

-1. "key": This is the name of the key.
-Must be a valid Python variable name.
-2. "type": This is the data type of the key such as `Tuple[int, int, int, int]`.
-   Must be a valid Python type hint.
-Otherwise, this can be a list of more key entries, effectively creating a nested dictionary.
-3. "docs": This is an optional list of Markdown strings that explains what the key is.
-Each list item is a new line.

-The `bell/avr/mqtt/schema.json` file will help ensure the correct schema is maintained, assuming you are using VS Code.
+This is an [AsyncAPI](https://www.asyncapi.com/) definition, which is primarily [JSONSchema](https://json-schema.org/) with some association of classes and topics.

+The generator that turns this definition file into Python code is the homebrew [build.py](build.py), so double-check that the output makes sense.